 animind - Fotolia

-The stay-at-home orders came quickly and with minimal warning.
+At the onset of the COVID-19 pandemic, the stay-at-home orders came quickly and with minimal warning.
 Chances are you turned off the office lights, locked the door and headed home.
 Maybe you gave little thought about how to adapt the network for the change in network traffic as employees switched to remote work.

-During this time of working from home, the network change requirements will be different for nearly every enterprise as they address their remote work infrastructure.
-If all employees are working from home, you could shut down some network components.
+During this time of working from home, the network change requirements will be different for nearly every business as they address their remote work infrastructure.
+If all employees are working from home, you could shut down some on-premises network components.
 For instance, you could shut off the switches supporting employee offices to save on power and air conditioning.
 Wi-Fi can also be shut off, but if some employees are still going into the office, then the parts of the network they use must be left on.

 Even if your internet links are sufficient, traffic may be backing up in the demilitarized zone.
 If so, you may need to add resources to those components.
-This may occur if you succeed in purchasing more bandwidth for internet links.
+This may occur if you succeed in buying more bandwidth for internet links.

-Managing remote work security
+Managing remote work cybersecurity

 Security is always a major issue in a remote work infrastructure, and employees working from home add additional risks.
-You may have already assigned different levels of login privilege depending on what resources each employee needs to access.
+You may have already assigned different levels of login privilege depending on what resources each user needs to access.
 But some employees may not have been permitted in the past to work remotely due to the data they must access.
 If so, changes to login privilege definitions may be needed so work can continue.

 If employees are using their own computers, it's critical they are running antivirus software.
-Installing a network access control product can help ensure security software on employee systems is up to date and traffic is inspected as it arrives at the corporate network.
+Installing a network access control product can help ensure security software on employee systems is up to date and traffic is inspected as it arrives at the company network.

 Login security can be increased by adding an additional factor in the authentication process, such as texting a one-time code that must be entered after entering a password or adding the use of a security token.
 Also, with phishing as a major threat, consider requiring employees to complete a course that teaches them how to spot phishing attempts.

 Since additional remote logins make more use of VPNs, it may be necessary to add resources.
 Traffic to corporate VPN terminations can be reduced by using the split tunneling feature found in some VPN products.
-This feature splits traffic so only traffic destined for the corporate network is sent to it, but web browsing and similar traffic does not consume resources on the corporate network.
+This feature splits traffic so only traffic destined for the corporate network is sent to it, but web browsing and similar traffic do not consume resources on the corporate network.

 Ultimately, some enterprises may find value in allowing employees to work from home for part of their weekly workflow.
 Working from home may even improve their performance.
 So, implementing these practical changes now may prove valuable in the future.